c-bec-k/TitanfallGenesys/02-Equipment.md

 The Dataspike is a tool used to hack into enemy Spectres, turrets or other computing devices.
 It has an on-board AI programmed specifically to hack into enemy computers. \
 **Use With:** The dataspike is specifically designed to be used with the combat knife. \
 **Modifiers:** Dataspikes can perform Computers checks for a player with a Computers skill of 2 and an Intellect of 0.
-If unassisted it rolls <span class='ability'>dd</span> for Computers checks (see pages 26–27 of the *Genesys* Core Rulebook for rules on assisted checks). \
+If unassisted it rolls [A][A] for Computers checks (see pages 26—27 of the *Genesys* Core Rulebook for rules on assisted checks). \
 **Hard Points Required:** 1 \
 **Price:** 500